jlifferth/Longetivity_Solutions_practice/README.md

 # Longevity_Solutions_practice
-Preliminary, exploratory code for a Longetivity Solutions App
+Preliminary code for a Longetivity Solutions App